 - Miami: 1.08 carat

 More important is getting something you can afford.
-This is suppose to be a symbol of love so don’t go in over your head.
-Which leads me to the next topic.
+This is supposed to be a symbol of love so don’t go in over your head.
+This leads me to the next topic.
 How to buy smart and maximize your purchase.
 Here are some great tips to get you to a 1 carat engagement ring and beyond.

 Getting the best value

 The 4 C’s describe the buying criteria for buying Diamonds.
-Cut is of highest priority as it is the aspect that impacts the beauty of the diamond the strongest.
-A well cut .90 carat will look like the same size as a decent cut 1 carat.
-See sample image below.
+Cut is of the highest priority as it is the aspect that impacts the beauty of the diamond the strongest.
+A well-cut .90 carat will look like the same size as a decent cut 1 carat.
+See the sample image below.

 These two Princess cut Diamonds are the same carat weight.
 Can you see a visible difference in size?
 Its clear the diamond on the left is bigger.
 Their measurements on left are 5.65 x 5.61 vs the right 5.32 x 5.14.